A botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 - check your feet with a doctor every once a year

-- do not treat ingrown toenails, calluses or corns by yourself, consult a podiatrist.
+- do not treat ingrown toenails, calluses, or corns by yourself

-The best way to prevent foot problems is to keep sugar levels under control by exercising regularly and by following a healthy diet.
+The best way to prevent foot problems is to keep sugar levels under control by regularly exercising and following a healthy diet.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Nithya Venkat (author) from Dubai on December 12, 2016:

 ChitrangadaSharan thank you for the return visit, much appreciated.